Bunch theory: working notes on applications, axioms and models: Proving the existence of a model

 It is no surprise to find that our set theory axioms can be validated; we already have faith in set theory!
 However, the validation provides assurance that our model is correct.
+We give example validations for the ordered pairs and set comprehension axioms.